Poetry Girls Boarding House

 Evenings & weekends

-Evening activities vary from day to day but include more than 100 different clubs and activities alongside time for prep and studies.
+Evening activities vary from day to day but include 75 different clubs and activities alongside time for prep and studies.
 These include golf, photography, dance, debating, orchestra, scuba, charities and management groups.
 Weekend activities vary from week to week but include movies, theatre going, going to watch football matches, shopping, playing sport, visiting the Trafford Centre, Blackpool Pleasure Beach and fishing in the Hodder River and many more.

 In the evening some girls like to socialise in the Higher Line (Sixth Form) Coffee Room, whereas others will watch a movie or listen to music with friends in the boarding area.
 At weekends, some like to go on an organised trip, or spend their time studying or relaxing.
 Girls are encouraged to do what they need to or want to, depending on how they feel, and whether exam season is looming.
 Free time is invariably spent with friends, either relaxing or working together.
 Some like to cook food for themselves and their friends, whilst other might go for a run or use the onsite gym.
 Boarders in Poetry have the opportunity to go into the local village on Saturday afternoons or into the local town of Clitheroe, which many enjoy.